ryandhjeon/obsidian-notes/Papers/Iterative rule-guided reasoning over sparse knowledge graphs with deep reinforcement learning.md

 $$A_t = A_t + A_t^{add}$$

 *Iterative rule guidance*
-- Alleviate the sparse reward problem, by combining global and local information for KG reasoning.
+- Alleviate the [sparse reward problem], by <u>combining global and local information</u> for KG reasoning.

 - [Rule induction] : Apply [[AnyBURL]] model to extract the rules with high confidence scores in the given KG, and convert them to structured chain rules.